preservim/vim-thematic/README.markdown

 ## Monospaced fonts

-Whether using console or GUI-based Vim, a good monospaced font can improve your editing experience.
-Many are available for free:
+Whether using terminal or GUI-based Vim, a good monospaced font can improve your editing experience.
+Many are available to download for free:

 * [Anonymous Pro](https://www.google.com/fonts/specimen/Anonymous+Pro)
 * [CosmicSansNeueMono](https://github.com/belluzj/cosmic-sans-neue)